 "Agence France-Presse reportsthat the parking lot at the Tokyo Disneyland theme park was covered with "water-logged segments from the ground."
 At first, officials blamed the tsunami, until they realized that the soil itself had turned to liquid.
 (The Tokyo Disneyland site was a setup for soil liquefaction for two reasons: it is located in Tokyo Bay, and it is built atop a landfill.
-Both of these are associated with water-logged soils."
+Both of these are associated with water-logged soils."I then Youtubed it, and found several fascinating videos of soil liquefaction actually happening in real time in the aftermath of the earthquake.

 (from here)